Police arrest 84 in European crackdown on Italian mob

 The ‘ndrangheta is Italy’s most powerful criminal organization, eclipsing by far Sicily’s Cosa Nostra or the Naples area Camorra.

-The Hague-based agency said the massive probe was the biggest of its kind in Europe.
-Some 4 tons of cocaine were traced during the investigation.
+Eurojust said the massive probe was the biggest of its kind in Europe.
+About four tons of cocaine were traced during the investigation.
 Cocaine and ecstasy pills also were seized in Wednesday’s raids.

 But Italy’s top Mafia prosecutor, Federico Cafiero De Raho, also sounded a note of caution, saying the raids only scratched the surface of the powerful ‘ndrangheta, whose tentacles and illicit activities, including huge cocaine trafficking operations, were spread all over the world.